 Changes in Intraocular Pressure

 Monitoring eye pressure ensures that conditions like glaucoma, which are linked to high eye pressure, are managed promptly.
-Patients using Mounjaro should have their eye pressure checked regularly, particularly if they have a history of eye pressure issues.
+Patients concerned about mounjaro and eye problems should have their eye pressure checked regularly, particularly if they have a history of eye pressure issues.

 Non-Arteritic Anterior Ischemic Optic Neuropathy (NAION)